dani-jimlar/djl_ind_project_1/README.md

 # 2023.706 Data Enigineering.
-Mini project 2
+Project 1

+## Repo structure

-## Code description
+## Code description for py file
 In this project two functions are used to descirbe the data from a csv file:
 One function prints the descriptive statistcs using pandas describe():
 - mean